ajay109458/ComputerScienceConceptualQuestions/README.md

 An AVL tree is a self-balancing binary search tree.
 In an AVL tree, the heights of the two child subtrees of any node differ by at most one; if at any time they differ by more than one, rebalancing is done to restore this property.

 All time complexities - O(log n)

+## What is Red Black tree?
+A red–black tree is a kind of self-balancing binary search tree.
+Each node of the binary tree has an extra bit, and that bit is often interpreted as the color of the node.
+These color bits are used to ensure the tree remains approximately balanced during insertions and deletions.

+Properties of Red black tree
+1. Every node has a color either red or black.
+2. Root of tree is always black.
+3. There are no two adjacent red nodes (A red node cannot have a red parent or red child).
+4. Every path from a node (including root) to any of its descendant NULL node has the same number of black nodes.

+All operations are O(log n)